tomm/tactical-angband/README.md

 ## Dungeon

-Map size has been reduced.
-Persistent dungeons are now on by default.
-Monsters fully heal when you enter a level to prevent stairs being used for easy healing during fights.
+Map size has been reduced, and some dungeon types (classic, labyrinth) have been disabled because they are incompatible with small level sizes, or don't work well with other game changes.

 ## Escape spells / items